 To enable personal build, remote run, pre-tested commit, as well as to be able to view, commit, and revert your local changes in the Local Changes window, you need to select the VCS you use for your solution in the TeamCity Add-in options ( ).
 Supported VCSs include Perforce, Subversion, and Team Foundation Server.

 To configure the file system browser to navigate from your changes, external diff viewer and customized pre-tested commit message, use the General tab ( ).

 - Check the Perforce support box and specify the Perforce client to use - use the client detected via the Path environment variable or specify the path to the client explicitly.

-- In the Connection Settings section, specify the required Server, User and Workspace settings.
+- In the Connection Settings section, specify the mandatory Server, User name and Workspace settings and the optional Password and charset.
 Check the details on the checkout paths in this section.
+Test your connection settings.